Tegevajaro Miyazaki

-Tegevajaro Miyazaki (テゲバジャーロ宮崎, Tegebājaro Miyazaki) is a Japanese football club based in Miyazaki, the capital city of Miyazaki Prefecture.
-They currently play in the J3 League, Japanese third tier of professional football.
+Tegevajaro Miyazaki (テゲバジャーロ宮崎, Tegebājaro Miyazaki) is a Japanese professional football club based in Miyazaki, the capital city of Miyazaki Prefecture.
+They play in the J2 League from 2026–27, Japanese second tier, after promotion from J3 in 2025.

 History

-Born in 1965 as Kadokawa Club, the club have twice changed their name; first they became Andiamo Kadokawa 1965 in 2004 and then MSU (Miyazaki Sportsmen United) FC in 2007.
-The current name came only in January 2015: Tegevajaro is a mix formed by tege, the Miyazaki dialect pronunciation of the word sugoi ("cool, amazing") and the Spanish words vaca and pájaro (which mean "cow" and "bird").
-In the logo, you can also visualize the Miyazaki-jingū.
+Born in 1965 as Kadokawa Club, the club have twice changed their name; first they became Andiamo Kadokawa 1965 in 2004 and MSU (Miyazaki Sportsmen United) FC in 2007.
+The current name came only in January 2015: Tegevajaro is a mix formed by tege, the Miyazaki dialect pronunciation of the word sugoi ("cool/amazing") and Spanish words vaca, pájaro ("cow", "bird").
+In the logo, Miyazaki-jingū is visualised.

 Tegevajaro Miyazaki aspired to join the J. League; they first aimed for the J3 League in 2017 season, but their first target was to reach the Japan Football League.
 Nobuhiro Ishizaki was chosen in 2017 to coach the club, while former J1 League players Yasuhito Morishima and Keiji Takachi signed for the team.

-In the 2020 season, Tegevajaro finished in second position and were promoted to J3 for the first time in the club's history for the 2021 season.

-On 24 October 2023, Tegevajaro Miyazaki announcement officially granted J2 License after approval of Club Licensing Board.
+In the 2020 season, Tegevajaro finished in second position and were promoted to the J3 League for the first time in the club's history for the 2021 season.
+On 24 October 2023, Tegevajaro Miyazaki announced they were officially granted the J2 League License after approval of Club Licensing Board.
+On 14 December 2025, Tegevajaro Miyazaki secured promotion to J2 for the first time in their history, after defeating FC Osaka 4–0 in Axis Bird Stadium, Tottori via promotion play-off.